Thursday, July 10, 2025

 Can Death Get Hold of Us?

-“Death any time can get hold of us.” — Is That True?
+“Death can get hold of us anytime.” — Is That True?

-“Death any time can get hold of us.”
-I happened to hear this statement today.
+“Death can get hold of us any time.”
+I happened to hear this statement today during felicitations at a funeral that I attended.
 It was spoken by a teacher and an ordained minister — someone deeply respected.
 My intention in reflecting on this is not to oppose or put down the speaker.
 Rather, I believe many people use similar phrases without fully thinking through what they imply.
 Sometimes, we all need to unlearn certain expressions and reframe them with a more accurate and faith-filled perspective.

-In Malayalam, people often say, “മരണം ഏതു സമയവും നമ്മെ കടന്നുപിടിക്കാം” (maranam ethu samayavum namme kadannu pidikkam), which carries the same idea: that death can overtake us at any moment.
+In Malayalam, the preacher said, “മരണം ഏതു സമയവും നമ്മെ കടന്നുപിടിക്കാം” (maranam ethu samayavum namme kadannu pidikkam), which carries the same idea: that death can overtake us at any moment.
 At first glance, this sounds reasonable.
 After all, death can be sudden.
 Accidents, illness, and unforeseen events remind us how fragile life is.
 But the wording — “death can get hold of us” — subtly suggests that death is in control, acting on its own, catching us unaware, as if we are powerless in its grip.

 But that is not how Scripture teaches us to view life or death.
 As believers, we affirm that our lives are not ruled by chance or fate.
 The psalmist declares, “My times are in Your hands” (Psalm 31:15).
 Death does not "grab us"; rather, our lives are held and guided by a sovereign God who knows our beginning and our end.
 He has numbered our days, and nothing — not even death — comes without His knowledge or permission.